-After the award-winning Murder at Mansfield Park, and the critically acclaimed Tom-All-Alone’s/The Solitary House and A Treacherous Likeness/A Fatal Likeness, The Pierced Heart is the fourth in Lynn Shepherd’s series of literary mysteries.
+After the award-winning Mansfield Park Murder, and the critically acclaimed The Man in Black and The Frankenstein Monster, The London Vampire is the fourth in Lynn Shepherd’s series of literary mysteries.

 19th-century detective Charles Maddox returns once more, in a novel inspired by Bram Stoker’s Dracula.
-Clever, chilling and compelling by turns, The Pierced Heart both echoes that iconic book and engages in a new and enticing way with the vampire theme that has become such a powerful stimulus for both film and horror fiction in the past few years.
+Clever, chilling and compelling by turns, The London Vampire both echoes that iconic book and engages in a new and enticing way with the vampire theme that’s become such a powerful stimulus for film and horror fiction in the past few years.

 Hired by the University of Oxford to verify the credentials of an enigmatic potential donor to its ancient library, Charles Maddox travels halfway across Europe to the Austrian Empire, and the castle of the Baron Von Reisenberg.
 Aristocrat, industrialist, and pioneering scientist, the Baron is also a man who hides a horrific secret.
 Barely escaping with his life, Charles returns eventually to London to find the city in the throes of a series of brutal murders that have left three young prostitutes savagely mutilated by a killer they’re calling The Vampire.
 But could the girls’ severed heads and eviscerated hearts be evidence of an even more appalling depravity?
 Interwoven throughout the novel is the journal of a young girl called Lucy, assistant to the master of a celebrated phantasmagoria, who suffers from an affliction of the blood that causes terrifying symptoms no doctor can explain.

-Deriving inspiration both from Dracula and from the strange life of a mysterious and long-forgotten real-life scientist, The Pierced Heart dramatizes a fatal clash between science and superstition, at a time of profound change and dangerous transition.
+Deriving inspiration both from Dracula and from the strange life of a mysterious and long-forgotten real-life scientist, The London Vampire dramatizes a fatal clash between science and superstition, at a time of profound change and dangerous transition.

 “Tense, terrific” Ian Rankin